 In this occasion, we will give you suggestions for your trip to Costa Rica, and we also tell you a bit about us “ticos” (as they call us in Latin America).

-The word “tico” (masculine) “tica” (feminine), identifies us as Costa Ricans, according to a tell, we received th7 in one, Rainforest and Chocolateis nickname when other countries heard us talking, because we use a lot of “tico” at the end of words.
+The word “tico” (masculine) “tica” (feminine), identifies us as Costa Ricans, according to a tell, we received this nickname when other countries heard us talking, because we use a lot of “tico” at the end of words.
 Examples: poquitico, chiquitico, pequeñitico.

 In Costa Rica live people of different races and nationalities, the majority of the population is descended from the Spanish directly or indirectly.
 There are about 22 indigenous reserves, and the majority are in the south of the country and in the Atlantic.